Neeraj Madhav: Career

-Neeraj made his entry to the Malayalam cinema industry through Raaj Prabavathy Menon's Buddy into which he was selected through an audition.
+Neeraj made his entry to the Malayalam cinema industry through Raaj Prabavathy Menon's Buddy, into which he was selected through an audition.
 He was later noticed by director Jeethu Joseph and was invited to be a part of his movies Memories and Drishyam, both turned out to be box office successes, with the latter becoming the highest-grossing Malayalam film ever.
 Meanwhile, Neeraj also acted in Abrid Shine's 1983 and Sathyan Anthikad's Oru Indian Pranayakadha.

-Anil Radhakrishnan Menon's Sapthamashree Thaskaraha - the story of seven thieves in which Neeraj plays one of the lead characters alongside Prithviraj, Anoop Kannan's Homely Meals and Apothecary (film) - a medical drama directed by Madhav Ramadasan are also other noted performances of the actor.
+Anil Radhakrishnan Menon's Sapthamashree Thaskaraha, in which Neeraj plays one of the lead characters alongside Prithviraj, Anoop Kannan's Homely Meals and Apothecary (film) - a medical drama directed by Madhav Ramadasan are also other noted performances of the actor.

-Neeraj also debuted as an official choreographer through Oru Vadakkan Selfie, scripted by Vineeth Sreenivasan, with the fun song "Enne thallendammava".
+Neeraj made his debut as a dance choreographer with the film Oru Vadakkan Selfie, scripted by Vineeth Sreenivasan and directed by G. Prajith, with the hit song "Enne Thallendammava".
 His other releases in 2015 also include Jamna Pyari, Kunjiramayanam, Madhura Naranga, KL.10 Pathu, Charlie and Adi Kapyare Kootamani.

 The movie Oozham, which has Prithviraj in the lead, has Neeraj in a full-length role.
 Neeraj also portrayed a pivotal role in Tom Emmatty's Oru Mexican Aparatha.

 Neeraj debuted as a screenplay writer through the movie Lavakusha in 2017 and also played one of the title characters in this along with Aju Varghese.

 Neeraj plays his first lead role in the movie Paippin Chuvattile Pranayam.
 It was directed by debutant Domin D'Silva.
-He portrays Govindankutty, a daily wage laborer in this movie.
+In the movie, he portrays Govindankutty, a daily wage labourer.

-In 2019, Neeraj starred as the main antagonist, Moosa Rehman in the web series titled The Family Man.
-This action-drama series by Amazon Prime Video is helmed and produced by director duo Raj and DK.
+In 2019, Neeraj starred as the main antagonist, Moosa Rehman in the Amazon Original web series titled The Family Man, helmed and produced by director duo Raj and DK.
 The series also stars Manoj Bajpayee, Priyamani and Kishore in major roles.

 In July 2020, he released a rap song titled "Pani Paali".
+It depicted various aspects of life experienced by common people during the COVID-19 pandemic.The song went viral in a very short period of time and was a huge hit among Malayalees and also around other parts of the globe.
+It also introduced rap music to a more mainstream audience.

 Personal life

-Neeraj is the son of Dr. K. Raghavan and Latha Madhavan.
-He married his long time girlfriend Deepthi on April 2, 2018, who is also a native of Kozhikode.
-The couple has a daughter born in 2021.
+Neeraj is the son of Dr. K. Madhavan and Latha Madhavan.
+He married his long time girlfriend Deepthi who is also a native of Kozhikode, on 2 April 2018.
+The couple have a daughter born in 2021.